-3.2.
-M2284 (Fujitsu 169 MByte) Disk Subsystem
+2.5.
+M2284 (Fujitsu 169-MByte) Disk

-The 169 MByte disk subsystem is currently shipped in several boxes: the disk drive itself, the power supply for the subsystem, and the mounting hardware for the Model 150U each come packaged separately.
+The M2284 drive may be supplied with the Sun-2/170.
+The 169-MByte disk subsystem is currently shipped in several boxes: the disk drive itself, the power supply for the subsystem, and the mounting hardware for a 19-inch rack each come packaged separately.

-When you follow the unpacking and mounting procedures below, we recommend that you have the Fujitsu M228X Fixed Disk Unit, Customer Engineering Manual close at hand.
+When you follow the unpacking and mounting procedures below, we recommend that you have the Fujitsu M228X Fized Disk Unit, Customer Engineering Manual close at hand.
 This manual contains information essential to the process.

-Note that the shipping weight of the 169 MByte Disk Subsystem and its shipping carton is approximately 90 pounds.
+Note that the shipping weight of the 169-MByte Disk Subsystem and its shipping carton is approximately 90 pounds.
 The weight of the unit itself is about 80 pounds.

-- 1. Open the 169 MByte disk's outer shipping carton by removing the four white plastic pins on the lid (squeeze together wings and pull), and then lifting off the lid. - 2.
+- 1. Open the 169-MByte disk's outer shipping carton by removing the four white plastic pins on the lid (squeeze together wings and pull), and then lifting off the lid. - 2.
 When the lid is removed, the internal carton containing the disk subsytem is exposed.
 Lift out the internal carton, and take off the corner pads. - 3.
 Cut open the internal carton, and remove the styrofoam packing material.
-You expose the power and control cables, on the sides of the box; the front panel for the unit; and the subsystem itself, wrapped in a polyethylene bag. - 4.
+This exposes the power and control cables, on the sides of the box; the front panel for the unit; and the subsystem itself, wrapped in a polyethylene bag. - 4.
 With another person, lift the unit out of its bottom pad.
 Grasp the unit at the bottom to avoid damage to the sub-assemblies.